All About Yunokami Onsen, Fukushima Prefecture (1st Part) ~Yunokami is awesome~

 Okawa Gorge Line

-A mysterious creature on the river surface!?
+A mysterious creature gliding across the river…!?

 Okawa Gorge Line